solarsnake/coveralls-demo-ruby/README.md

 Five (5) out of five (5) relevant lines are now covered, resulting in 100% coverage for the file, which means 100% coverage for our one-file project.

-## Next steps
+## 4. Configure this project to use Coveralls

-Now that you understand how code coverage works in this project, we're in a good place to take the next step, configuring the project to send coverage results to [Coveralls](http://coveralls.io).
+Now that you understand how code coverage works in this project, we're in a good place to take the next step, configuring the project to send test coverage results to [Coveralls](http://coveralls.io).

-Once we're sending those results, we'll be able to test our first expectation, test coverage at 80%, and then after a second commit, uncommenting our second test, we can test our next expectation, test coverage 100%.

-So let's configure out project to send to [Coveralls](http://coveralls.io):

-## Configuring this project for Coveralls
+Once we do that, we'll be able to verify our same expectations, but this time through Coveralls; first, 80% coverage, and then, 100% coverage.

+Now's a good time to understand the next factor that affects how you'll want to configure your project: __CI Service__

+### Which CI Service will you use?

+[Explain CI & CI Services for beginners]

 WIP